leo-fcx/common-api-test/README.md

-# REVSW API test
+# API testing
-Some samples to test some resources from this REST API.
+Some samples to test some resources from REST APIs.

 ## How to set up?
 1. Clone the project